Glossary

 Absorption coefficient

-See: About calibration settings and About Sonar calculator for more information.
+See: About calibration settings for file format calibration settings and Sonar calculator algorithms for calculation information.

 Acoustic variable